Hot Weather Cycling Safety Guide: Essential Strategies for Summer Rides

 - Autumn maintenance of heat fitness gains

-Conclusion: Mastering Hot Weather Cycling Excellence
+Mastering Hot Weather Cycling Excellence

-Essential principles for UK cyclists:
+Essential principles for all cyclists:

 - Preparation trumps reaction – start heat training early